hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 kubectl exec deployment/api-deployment curl localhost:19000/stats/prometheus | grep envoy_listener_downstream_cx_total
 ```

-The cardinality or the number or data points that Prometheus stores is based on how frequently it scrapes this data.
+The cardinality or the number of data points that Prometheus stores is based on how frequently it scrapes this data.
 In the current
 setup we are scraping every `30 seconds` so we can not calculate a rate with a duration of anything less than this interval.

 Update your query to add the `rate` function and display this on your dashboard.